Insurance 101: Insurance Agents vs. Insurance Brokers vs. Insurance Producers

 May 26, 2021

-The terms we commonly use for insurance professionals are like that.
+The terms we commonly use for insurance professionals are in many ways also synonymous – with a few caveats.
 While different sources may use insurance agent, broker, and producer interchangeably, there are actually a few distinctions between them.
 Bear with us as we air our punctilious side, and this information may come in handy for making small talk at your next fondue party.

 What is an Insurance Agent?

 When discussing insurance professionals, the ones that most readily come to mind are insurance agents.
 The role of an agent is well known – agents represent carriers, and carriers pay them to sell insurance products to clients.
-“Insurance agent” is synonymous with insurance salesperson.
-Whether independent or captive, they have a role to play that involves both being licensed by their state and, in most states, appointed by the carrier.
+So what does an insurance agent do then, you ask?
+Well, “Insurance agent” is synonymous with an insurance salesperson.
+Whether independent (meaning one who sells insurance policies provided by several different insurance carriers) or captive (meaning one who only works for one insurance company), they have a role to play that involves both being licensed by their state and, in most states, appointed by the carrier.